antimof/UxPlay/README.md

 5. `cd build`
 6. `cmake ..`      (or "`cmake -DZOOMFIX=ON ..`" to get a screen-sharing fix to
 make the mirror display window visible to screen-sharing applications such as Zoom, see below).
-Here "`..`" is "DOTDOT" (no space between the dots), the source directory above "build".
 7. `make`
 8. `sudo make install`

 Run uxplay in a terminal window.

+***Troubleshooting***:  "cmake [-DZOOMFIX=ON] .." should create the Build files in the directory ("build") that it runs in.
+The source directory above it ("..", no space between the dots) should only contain the files downloaded.
+In particular, it must not contain a "CMakeCache.txt" which would be there if cmake had previously been run in the source directory by mistake.

 **Note libplist-dev and (for ZOOMFIX) libx11-dev are new dependencies.**